 - You are also required to have only a single driver’s license with no revocations, cancellations, suspensions, or disqualifications of your driving privileges in Illinois.
 All the FMCSA medical requirements should be met, and the applicant should also pass the written test for acquiring a commercial learner’s permit.

 - Carry either your birth certificate, green card, or social security card.
 These are used to prove your US citizenship and residency in Illinois, as well as show that you have permission to work in the US.

-- Applicants must correctly answer at least 80% of the questions on the knowledge tests which include both the general and endorsement tests in order to pass.
+- Applicants must correctly answer at least 80% of the questions on the knowledge tests which include both the general and endorsement tests to pass.

-- Candidates must successfully complete each of the necessary skills in order to pass the Illinois CDL skills test.
+- Candidates must complete each of the necessary skills to pass the Illinois CDL skills test.
 The applicant must take the skills test using a vehicle that is comparable to the vehicle they are currently operating or that which they will handle in the future.

 Steps To Getting Your CDL in Illinois

 You don’t have to keep on guessing what the next step is to get your CDL in Illinois.
 As such, here are steps to expect during your application process;

 Check the Commercial Driver’s License Manual and User Guide

 To move in the right direction in your Illinois CDL application, you will need a commercial driver’s license manual and user guide.
 By searching the NCDOT website you can easily download your CDL manual and user guide or visit the nearest state office to acquire one.
 Whether it is practice resources or a CDL handbook, an Illinois CDL manual will contain all the information you require.